gzuckerman/gzuckerman/README.md

 ✨ I'm a service delivey manager based in the Dublin, Ireland.
 With an interest in Swift, Java and Python and also Red Hat linux administration.

-- 🔭 I’m currently working on a iOS Project
+- 🔭 I’m currently working on a Android Project
-- 🌱 I’m currently learning Swift/SwiftUI
+- 🌱 I’m currently learning Kotlin
 - 👯 I’m looking to collaborate on Open Source projects
 - 💬 Ask me about: Java, Red Hat